PhD in Learning Sciences

 We suggest you provide your letter writers with all the information you are including in this application.
 It is usually good to give professors about one month’s notice to submit.
 It is generally appropriate to send reminders to letter writers shortly before letters are due.

-You may optionally choose to include with your application any other material that you think the admissions committee should review, though it is not disadvantageous to not include optional materials.
+You may choose to include with your application any other material that you think the admissions committee should review, though not including optional materials won’t count against you..
 Optional materials may include a design portfolio, a second writing sample or anything else you think will help us better understand your background as it relates to the doctoral degree.

 If you are admitted, you will receive a provisional adviser.
 You will form a program of studies committee after your first semester, then a dissertation committee once you complete the qualifying process.